FiahIdris/My-Profile/README.md

 # My-Profile
+//learn using git

-This is simply all about what you need to know about me.
+This is simply regarding to what you need to know about me.